carolinagles/carolinagles/README.md

 </div>

-## 👋 About Me

-I'm a **Data Scientist** with a unique background in **anthropology and public administration**, bringing a human-centered approach to data analysis and machine learning.
+## I'm a **Data Scientist** with a unique background in **anthropology and public administration**, bringing a human-centered approach to data analysis and machine learning.
 I'm passionate about uncovering the stories hidden within data and transforming complex information into actionable insights that drive meaningful decisions.

 **Currently:** Pursuing my Master's in **Data Science, Big Data & Business Analytics** at **Complutense University of Madrid**
 ## Skills & Technologies